×

 • Blurting out responses and interrupting others

-• Taking risks with no regard for personal safety: like driving dangerously
+• Taking risks with no regard for personal safety, like driving dangerously

 • Brain function and structure: People with ADHD have a slightly different brain structure from those who do not have the condition.
 Certain areas of the brain may be smaller in people with ADHD.
-Some studies suggest that people with ADHD have an imbalance in the level of neurotransmitters in the brain or the chemicals are not working properly.
+Some studies suggest that people with ADHD have an imbalance in the level of neurotransmitters in the brain or that the chemicals are not working properly.

 You are at a higher risk for ADHD if you have a parent or sibling with the condition.